 - If your kids get crayon marks on the walls or floor, dip a toothbrush in white vinegar and gently scrub.
 The vinegar breaks down the wax.
 It’s a great, non-toxic way to clean up after children.

 - For residue left by stickers or price tags.
 Apply vinegar to the gunk, let it sit for a few minutes, then wipe the glue away.

 - Similarly, remove bumper stickers from car chrome, paint on vinegar and let it soak in.
 Then simply scrape off the stickers.
 Decals can be removed this way as well.

 - For sticky scissor blades, wipe them with a cloth dipped in full-strength white vinegar.
 Vinegar won’t ruin the blades or rust the metal.

-CLEVER USES FOR VINEGAR FOR PETS
+PETS, CLEVER USES FOR VINEGAR

 - Spray your dog with one cup of white distilled vinegar mixed with one-quart water.
 The solution is a cheap alternative to expensive pet-care products for keeping their hair shiny., plus the vinegar will help repel pests like fleas and ticks.

 - Help eliminate cat box odor by pouring a half-inch of white distilled vinegar into the empty litter box.
 Let stand for 20 minutes, then rinse with cold water.